 Quinoa is on the high side for calories and carbohydrates, both of which can cause weight gain.
 If you find that your new quinoa plan for dieting has the opposite effect you were looking for, definitely cut back.
 You just may be overdoing too much of a good thing.
 Finding the right balance is key, so it may take a little experimenting.

 On the other hand, quinoa isn’t going to make you gain weight beyond what you would get from eating rice, whether it’s brown or white.
 They have similar nutrients and makeup, but only quinoa has actual benefits for your weight; rice can’t say the same.
-So when you’re asking is quinoa good for weight loss, weigh all the pros against the cons before making the best choice for your personal needs.
+When considering whether quinoa is beneficial for weight loss, carefully balance the advantages and disadvantages to make the most suitable choice for your specific needs.

 6 Related Articles: